BONURI/dsi202/README.md

 ### Landlords user story 1:
-**As a tenant**, I want to be able to switch my role to a landlord so that I can post rental listings by myself.
+Tenants can switch their role to landlords in order to post rental listings by themselves.

 ### User Steps:
 1. Go to your personal profile page.